rusili/AC-Android/lessons/week-1-review/README.md

 <img src="https://github.com/C4Q/AC-Android/blob/master/lessons/week-1-review/images/non_static_context.PNG" alt="non-static context error" style="width:250px;height:316px;">

 Yikes!
 That looks scary!
 However, the compiler is trying to help you!
 We will talk about the difference between static and non-static methods and variables at a later date.
-However, just know that if you are trying to call a method inside another method with the keyword ```static``` in its declaration, the method you are calling should also be static.
-There are ways around this (instantiation, etc.), and we will explore them at a later date.
+Just know that if you are trying to call a method inside another method with the keyword ```static``` in its declaration, the method you are calling should also be static.
+There are ways around this (instantiation, etc.), and we will explore them in the near future.

 So, let's refactor (modify) our method a bit to add the keyword ```static```, so that it will run as expected: